Praxis Reading Specialist (5301) Practice Test

 Although the two parts of the exam are not independently timed, test administrators generally expect participants to spend about 80 minutes completing Part A and 40 minutes completing Part B (with 20 minutes dedicated to each question within Part B).

-How Should I Approach the Questions on the Reading Specialist Exam from Praxis II?
+How Should I Approach the Questions on the Reading Specialist Exam from Praxis?

-What Study Material Can Help Me Get a Great Score on the Praxis II Reading Specialist Exam?
+What Study Material Can Help Me Get a Great Score on the Praxis Reading Specialist Exam?